Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-class-overview.md

 ## Player Moving

 When the player moves through the level, you may notice that most of the time it is not actually moving on screen, and instead stays in the middle of the screen while the map's camera moves to show more of the map.
-The only time the player actaully moves is when the map camera reaches the end of the screen and has no more map to show.
+The only time the player actually moves is when the map camera reaches the end of the screen and has no more map to show.
 You can see it in the below gif (notice the player is kept in the middle of the screen while the camera continually moves).